Gain a comprehensive baseline knowledge of strategic workforce planning that you can apply in the workplace

 Why managing change is important

 People are at the centre of many of the changes in the workplace.
 People professionals and HR functions are among those best placed to drive effective change.
 They have a role and responsibility to ensure that organisation development, (re)design, due process, employee voice and clear communications are appropriately and effectively addressed as part of the change process.
 L&D professionals have a particular role to play in ensuring the long-term sustainability of a change, through effective design and delivery of learning initiatives.
-It’s key for all people professionals to understand and work within the network of change activities across different departments, enabling them to anticipate, design, and shape organisational change.
+It’s key for all people professionals to understand and work within the network of change activities across different departments, enabling them to anticipate, design, and shape organisational change in a joined-up way.

 Issues in the change management process

-A number of key issues have a negative impact on effective change management.
+Some key issues have a negative impact on effective change management.

 Individual change initiatives are not always done as part of a wider coherent change plan.
 For example, a change that considers a new structure, but fails to establish the need to introduce new systems or processes to support such a structure, is less likely to succeed.